Intro to ether

 A cryptocurrency is a medium of exchange secured by a blockchain-based ledger.

-A medium of exchange is anything that is widely accepted as payment for goods and services, and a ledger is a data store that keeps track of transactions.
+A medium of exchange is anything widely accepted as payment for goods and services, and a ledger is a data store that keeps track of transactions.
 Blockchain technology allows users to make transactions on the ledger without reliance upon a trusted third party to maintain the ledger.

-Thus, even if a malicious dapp submitted an infinite loop, the transaction would eventually run out of ether and terminate, allowing the network to return to normal.
+Therefore, even if a malicious dapp submitted an infinite loop, the transaction would eventually run out of ether and terminate, allowing the network to return to normal.

 Since many transactions on Ethereum are small, ether has several denominations which may be referenced for smaller amounts.
 Of these denominations, Wei and gwei are particularly important.